Impesud/machine-learning-with-R/README.md

 # machine-learning-with-R
-Projects developed for Machine Learning with Python
+Projects developed for Machine Learning with R